okuvshynov/vimqq/autoload/vimqq/api/readme.txt

  - max_tokens: int -- how many tokens to generate
  - stream: bool - stream response
  - on_complete: func(params) -- callback to call on chat completion
- - on_chunk: func(params, message) -- callback to call on new chunk of text.
+ - on_chunk: func(params, chunk) -- callback to call on new chunk of text.
 For non streaming requests, will be called once.